bt3gl/building_blog/content/wargames_narnia.md

 subl $20,%esp
 ```

 The two first lines are the prologue.
 In the first line of this code, the (old) **frame pointer** (ebp) is pushed onto the top of the Stack (lowest memory).
 Then, the current **esp** is copied into the **stack frame base pointer** (ebp), making it the new frame pointer.
-In the last line, the space is allocated for the local variables, subtracting their size from esp (remember that memory can only be addressed in multiples of the word size, for example 4 bytes, or 32 bits).
+In the last line, space is allocated for the local variables, subtracting their size from esp (remember that memory can only be addressed in multiples of the word size, for example 4 bytes, or 32 bits).